-The Illustrated Atlas, published from 1849 to 1853, was the last decorative world atlas.
+The Illustrated Atlas, published from 1849 onwards, was the last decorative world atlas.
 The ''Egypt and Arabia Petraea'' map was typical of the many fine ones which appeared in this work with its highly decorative border and attractive vignettes.
-Illustrated are views of the Sultan Hassan Mosque, Cairo; Alexandria; the ruins of the Great Temple, Carnac and the Great Sphinx at Giza.
+Illustrated are views of the Sultan Hassan Mosque, Cairo; Alexandria; the ruins of the Great Temple, Karnac and the Great Sphinx at Giza.

-- This is an original steel engraving with original hand colour.
+- This is an original steel engraving with original (map only) and later (vignettes and border) hand colour.

 - The map is in very good condition with adequate margins.
 Click on image for a better view.

 - Click on 'Delivery Policy' for postage costs.